smitty42/PyCBinding/README.md

 Setup the python env with `uv sync; /venv/bin/activate`

 Run the script with `python pi.py`
-This should compute Pi with a Talor series simultaneously in python directly and in C. You can observe the the C implementation being called from python converges to the true value of Pi faster then the pure python implementation.
+This should compute Pi with a Taylor series simultaneously in Python directly and in C. You can observe that the C implementation being called from Python converges to the true value of Pi faster than the pure Python implementation.